 Learning to Trade with an Academy

 It is so important to invest in your education, with your time, money, and effort.
-While it’s possible to teach yourself, you’ll find your learning unstructured, and unsupported.
+While it’s possible to teach yourself futures trading, you’ll find your learning unstructured, and unsupported.
 You may end up with a Frankenstein’s Monster of different techniques and strategy.

-It’s best to learn to trade with an educator / take a Day Trading Academy course that has a solid track record.
+It’s best to learn futures trading with an educator / take a Day Trading Academy course that has a solid track record.
 You should find someone who provides a high level of support and guidance.
 There are many share trading courses online, choose a program that you feel confident that you could learn.

 Practise in a Live Trading Room